FORMAT OF GAAYAKA FILES

 Carnatic Music songs usually do not cover more than 2 octaves.
 The lower bound is a fifth below the tonic and the upper bound a fifth above one octave of the tonic.
 A .gka file can have notation covering 3 octaves less a semitone.

 The symbols for the notes are sA, rI, gA, mA, pA, dA, nI, sa, ri, ga, ma, pa, da, ni, Sa, Ri, Ga, Ma, Pa, Da, Ni.
 Both letters in lower case indicate the middle octave, first letter in upper case indicates upper octave, first letter in lower and second letter in upper case indicates lower octave.
-(Most of the notations ine use are in Tamiz language which does not have upper and lower cases.
+Most of the notations in use are in Tamiz language which does not have upper and lower cases.
 The present convention puts a dot over the note for indicating upper octave and a dot below the note for lower octave.
-The modification has been made to enable the standard fonts to be used).
+The modification has been made to enable the standard fonts to be used and enter notation by ordinary typng.
 The notes as written above are held for 1 unit duration which is decided by the 'tempo' set.

-A repetition of the vowel of the symbol such as saa, or Rii (or Ree) indicates notes of 2 units duration.(existing convention)
+A repetition of the vowel of the symbol such as saa, or Rii (or Ree) indicates notes of 2 units duration.(existing convention in Tamiz)

 A left bracket indicates starting of halving the tempo and a right bracket restores the previous tempo.
 Multiple brackets may be used.
 This replaces the existing convention of putting a line or lines over the notes to indicate doubling or quadrupling of tempo.